14.5 — Access functions

 For now, we’ll recommend a pragmatic approach.
 As you create your classes, consider the following:

-• If your class has no invariants and requires a lot of access functions, consider using a struct and providing direct access to members instead.
+• If your class has no invariants and requires a lot of access functions, consider using a struct (whose data members are public) and providing direct access to members instead.

 • Prefer implementing behaviors or actions instead of access functions.
-For example, instead of a setAlive(bool) setter, implement a kill() function.
+For example, instead of a setAlive(bool) setter, implement a kill() and a revive() function.

 • Only provide access functions in cases where the public would reasonably need to get or set the value of an individual member.

-Why make data private if we’re going to provide a public access functions to it?
+Why make data private if we’re going to provide a public access function to it?

 So glad you asked.
-We’ll cover this topic in the very next lesson (14.6 -- The benefits of data hiding (encapsulation))!
+We’ll answer this question in upcoming lesson 14.8 -- The benefits of data hiding (encapsulation).

 guest